icukovic/gingerbill.org-source/content/article/2020-05-31-programming-pragmatist-proverbs.md

 * You cannot become good at programming without practice, experimentation, and failure

+* Do not be afraid to try to new tools, but look for tools that have proven themselves to be useful

 ### Model building

 * In order to interpret anything, you require a model of interpretation

-* It is a fallacy to try to model your problem around a model of world, as this is a category error
+* It is a fallacy to try to model your problem around a model of world, as this is a category error.
+The reality of your problem is probably different to a reality of an analogous thing not on a computer.

 * For any argument, proposal, or alternative algorithm, remember to ask yourself:
 	* compared to what? (what other ideas exist?)